-c) The loss resulting from the proposed development will be replaced by equivalent or better provision in terms of quantity, quality and in a location that is equally or more accessible to the community.
+c) The loss resulting from the proposed development will be replaced by equivalent or improved provision in terms of quantity, quality and in a location that is equally or more accessible to the community in a timely manner..

 Neighbourhood Plans may identify areas of Local Green Space and include policies relating to their protection.